 The provision of good quality green space, paths, cycle routes and associated green and blue networks, is an important element of place making and regeneration.

-There is a strong case for investing more in nature, especially in close proximity to where people live and work, as this can deliver improvements in physical activity through sport and recreation and mental health, as well as having a positive impact on the long-term sustainability and quality of communities created.
+Investing more in nature, especially in close proximity to where people live and work, can deliver improvements in physical activity through sport and recreation and mental health, as well as having a positive impact on the long-term sustainability and quality of communities created.